This is outside the fantastic albergue San Roque in Villambistia. Most of our non-sleeping time here was on that outdoor terrace to the left.

 In 2011, they unearthed a mass grave containing 30 of those massacred here.
 That is what the sign below said.

-There were 3 tourists walking in front of me at one point…
+There were three tourists walking in front of me at one point…

 Now, hold on.
-These 3 are in our group of pilgrims.
+Those three are in our group of pilgrims.
 They are just not carrying any backpacks.
+Just small daypacks.
 Hmm…

 Homestretch towards Atapuerca, today’s destination.
 Plenty of cows on both sides of the track and no fences.